 So, what is Buddha nature?

-It’s like an internal lighthouse guiding us toward the path of awakening.
+This awakened nature, it says, is within all life forms.
+Within all sentient beings.
+It’s like an internal lighthouse guiding us toward the path of rebirth, of salvation.

 1) The Simplicity of Being (Birds and Buddha Nature)